pagkly/Zed/Investopedia4/Competitive Intelligence Eyeing Your Business Rivals.md

 Competitive intelligence activities can be grouped into two main silos: tactical and strategic.
 Tactical intelligence is shorter-term and seeks to provide input into issues such as capturing market share or increasing revenues.
 Strategic intelligence focuses on longer-term issues, such as key risks and opportunities facing the enterprise.

-In either case, competitive intelligence differs from corporate or [[industrial espionage]](https://www.investopedia.com/terms/i/industrial-espionage.asp), which relies on illegal and unethical methods to gain an unfair competitive advantage.
+In either case, competitive intelligence differs from corporate or [[industrial espionage]](https://www.investopedia.com/terms/i/industrial-espionage.asp), which relies on illegal and unethical methods to [[Gain|gain]] an unfair competitive advantage.

 ## Special Considerations